aamrits/frontend-interview-questions/content/js-concepts.md

 #### Q14
 ### Q14.
 Understanding the concept of Prototypes and how they relate to Objects

-##### Understanding Prototypes in JavaScript

-Prototypes are a fundamental concept in JavaScript, forming the basis for inheritance and the object system in the language.
-They allow objects to share properties and methods through a chain of linked objects, known as the prototype chain.

 ##### What is a Prototype?

 A prototype is an object from which other objects inherit properties and methods.
 Every JavaScript object has a prototype, which is used as a blueprint for creating new objects.

+Prototype allow objects to share properties and methods through a chain of linked objects, known as the prototype chain.

 ##### Prototype Chain

 When you access a property or method on an object, JavaScript will first look for that property on the object itself.
 If it doesn't find it, it will look at the object's prototype, and then the prototype's prototype, and so on, until it reaches the end of the prototype chain, which is `null`.

-##### Example of Prototype Chain
+**Example of Prototype Chain**

 ```javascript
 const person = {